Mahesh100/Spring-Java-Framwork/README.md

 ***Autowire In Spring***
 - Autowiring feature of spring framework enables you to inject the object dependency implicitly.
 - It internally uses setter or constructor injection.
 Autowiring can't be used to inject primitive and string values.
+- The Spring framework enables automatic dependency injection.
+- In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can autowire relationships between collaborating beans.